LAKE MODEL INTERCOMPARISON PROJECT______

-The first reasonable step would imply the intercomparison of single-column (i.e. one-dimensional) lake model forced by heat and momentum fluxes (computed on the basis of observed atmospheric variables) in a stand-alone mode over a fixed number of lake types.
-The second step would deal with the coupling of these lake models to atmospheric models (either single column as well as 3D NWP and RCMs) in order to cover a broader range of lake conditions.
+The first reasonable step implied the intercomparison of single-column (i.e. one-dimensional) lake model forced by heat and momentum fluxes (computed on the basis of observed atmospheric variables) in a stand-alone mode over a fixed number of lake types.
+The second step would deal with the coupling of these lake models to atmospheric models (either single column as well as 3D NWP, RCM, or SCM) in order to cover a broader range of lake conditions.

-To focus on the first step, this site is providing for relevant information regarding this intercomparison initiative:
+To focus on the first step, this site has provided for relevant information regarding this intercomparison initiative:

 - numerical lake models formulations